 With a population of 5.6 million, Singapore generated 809,800 tonnes of food waste in 2017, of which 16% was recycled as per the NEA.
 Breaking that down – in 2017, each individual in Singapore threw 144 kg of food, 120 kg of that ended up in the incinerator.
 To give this context, per capita waste by consumers is between 95-115 kg a year in Europe and North America, while consumers in sub-Saharan Africa, south and south-eastern Asia, each throw away only 6-11 kg a year.

-So what is the reason for the stark numbers – where and why are the numbers so high?
+So what is the reason for the stark numbers – why are they so high?
 Given we import almost 90% of our food, there is not much damage happening at the stage of production here.
 The food loss and wastage in Singapore happens primarily at two levels,

 1. At home: Poor storage leading to spoilage, edible but ugly food not being purchased and cooked food wasted on the plate.